Volinga Suite - User Manual

 The functionality of each of these parameters is specified below:

-Once you have set all the parameters, press the Start button and wait for the process to finish.
-You can see the progress of the training in the gallery itself:
+Once the parameters are set, press the Start button and wait for the process to finish.
+Progress will update during training on the gallery thumbnail:

 Continue Training and Retrain